buraksekili/tyk-docs/tyk-docs/content/shared/pump-config.md

 List of tags to be added to the metric.
 The possible options are listed in the below example.

-If no tag is specified the fallback behavior is to use the below tags:
+If no tag is specified the fallback behaviour is to don't send anything.
+The possible values are:
 - `path`
 - `method`
 - `response_code`